List of Jujutsu Kaisen characters: Hajime Kashimo

-Hajime Kashimo (鹿紫雲一, Kashimo Hajime) is a formidable reincarnated sorcerer who dominated the Culling Games with over 40 kills.
-His electrified cursed energy delivers shocking physical attacks, while his unique physiology naturally generates lightning discharges.
+Hajime Kashimo (鹿紫 雲一, Kashimo Hajime) is a formidable reincarnated sorcerer who dominated the Culling Games with over 40 kills.
+His electrified Cursed Energy delivers shocking physical attacks, while his unique physiology naturally generates lightning discharges.
 Kashimo's ultimate technique, Mythical Beast Amber (幻獣琥珀, Genjū Kohaku), temporarily transforms his body into an electromagnetic phenomenon at the cost of his life.
 After modifying game rules to challenge Sukuna, he initially defeats Panda before being subdued by Kinji Hakari's intervention.
 During the Shinjuku Showdown, Kashimo activates his one-time technique against the fully reincarnated Sukuna, but is swiftly overwhelmed, demonstrating the vast power gap between even elite sorcerers and the King of Curses.

 Hagane Daido

 Hagane Daido (大道 鋼, Daidō Hagane) is a reincarnated swordsman that Kamo and Maki unexpectedly allied with in Sakurajima Colony.
 Hagane is a lethal fighter with a sword and is able to fight the Vengeful Spirit of Naoya, an opponent Maki was struggling with despite wielding no Cursed Energy.
 Similarly, he cannot see Cursed Spirits but is able to "see everything else"; this led Maki to ponder what makes her different from both Hagane and Toji.